amaurigabriel/node-validation-engine/README.md

     ];
   ```

-  Please, note that the only default validators at the moment are `required` and `maxLength`.
+  **obs:** Note that the only default validators at the moment are `required` and `maxLength`.
 See the next session to learn how to add custom validators.

 # Adding Custom Validators